 Hellebores, or Christmas/lenten roses, are one of the first perennials to come into flower in early spring.
 They are a beautiful and varied plant, happy in most soils and situations, though dappled shade is their favourite.

-Their flowers, usually in shades of red, purple, cream and white, will start emerging through the soil in the New Year, so if you're learning how to grow hellebores, it's important to create ideal growing conditions for them to look their best.
+Their flowers, usually in shades of red, purple, cream and white, will start emerging through the soil in the New Year, so it's important to create ideal growing conditions for them to look their best.

 For one of your December gardening jobs, start cutting away this year’s old and tattered foliage.
 This improves the plants’ appearance and also reduces the risk of diseases entering through damaged leaves.